-Additionally, professional development funds will be utilized in a partnership with the Georgia Wolf Trap Literacy Program K-2, which has a professional learning focus.
+Additionally, professional development funds will be utilized in a partnership with the Woodruff Arts Center to provide the Georgia Wolf Trap Literacy Program K-2 and Reader's Theatre 3-5, which have a professional learning focus.
 In GA Wolf Trap/Alliance Theatre, classroom teachers work with professional teaching artists to learn drama strategies that promote learning in literacy skills including speaking, listening, reading and writing.
 The program also builds drama skills in oral and non-verbal expression, creative and critical thinking, ensemble work and self-regulation.
 Targeted teachers will attend an on-site full-day orientation and instructional session presented by Alliance Theatre at the Woodruff Arts Center staff and Teaching artists, as well as a Summer Seminar.
 These costs include teacher registration fees and teacher stipends.
 Also, services provided include 12 classroom sessions with Teaching Artists, demonstrating drama-based strategies that teach and reinforce literacy skills in listening, speaking and reading; this will ensure a job-embedded professional development approach.
-Each 35 to 45-minute session (depending on grade level) includes a tenminute writing and/or drawing reflection task.
+Each 35 to 45-minute session (depending on grade level) includes a ten-minute writing and/or drawing reflection task.
 Professional learning activities with teachers include instruction in drama strategies, classroom demonstration, team teaching, coaching, video observation, reflection, documentation, and assessment.